UnomahaZombieBabies/ISQA3420/Presentation.md

 Introduction
 -  Motivations for open source
 - - Keep costs down
+- - Speed to market
 - - Many problems are already solved and available
 - - Quality through cooperation
 - - Proven Reliable
 -  Challenges
-- - Outside code introduces risks with licenses and security vulnerabilities
+- - Outside code introduces risks and responsibilities with licenses and security vulnerabilities
 - - Must create new processes to manage the use of open source software
 - - May need to publicly publish our use of the open source software